 - Metabolic abnormalities, such as excess body weight, insulin resistance (that can occur in a diabetic patient), and high levels of fats (triglycerides and cholesterol) in the blood

 - Certain drugs, including corticosteroids, tamoxifen, and certain chemotherapy drugs

 - Hereditary metabolic disorders

 Fatty liver disease is sometimes called a silent liver disease as most people have no symptoms.
 If the liver is enlarged a lot there may be an ache or mild tenderness in the right upper abdomen.
-At least 80% of persons with fatty liver do not develop any serious problems.
-Some 10 to 20% people with fatty liver can develop a more serious form of fatty liver (steatohepatitis, termed non-alcoholic steatohepatitis or NASH) .
-These cause inflammation and fibrosis (scar tissue) in the liver.
-Occasionally this form of fatty liver can lead to cirrhosis and liver failure.
+At least 80% of patients with a fatty liver do not develop any serious problems.
+The rest of the patients may develop complications like-

 - Weight loss

 However, these symptoms can take years to develop.

 You can diagnose fatty liver after finding an abnormality on liver function tests, which are often done as part of standard blood tests.
 Another test that helps to detect it is an abdominal ultrasound.
 If you see raised concentrations of ALT (alanine aminotransferase) and AST (aspartate aminotransferase), it can be due to a fatty liver.
 Alternatively, your doctor may detect an enlarged liver while examining your abdomen.
 A biopsy of your liver is the only test that can definitively diagnose this disease, but other tests like ultrasound can be sufficient to conclude fatty liver disease.